-Opening: Open daily from 10am to 5pm, February to October, and 10am to 4.30pm, November and December.
-Last entry is one hour before closing.
-Closed Christmas Eve to Boxing Day.
-Weekends only 10am to 4pm in January.
+Opening: Opening Times 10am to 5pm, February to October 10am to 4pm November and December Weekends only 10am to 4pm in January Last entry is one hour before closing We are closed Christmas Eve to Boxing Day

 This fascinating museum, managed by the Yorkshire Dales National Park Authority, tells the story of the people and landscape of the Yorkshire Dales past and present, and stimulates visitors to think about its future.
 Displays interpret the development of the Dales from prehistoric times to the present day.
 Themes include school days, home life, leisure time, religion, transport, communication and tourism, farming, local crafts and industries.